pionion/pionion.github.io.src/content/develop/load-testing/index.md

 * open pubsub example with chrome(https://github.com/pion/ion-sfu in example)
 * see fps and bandwidth from chrome://webrtc-internals

-Tips:Make sure your pubsub index.html use the same session with ion-load-tool!
+Tips:Make sure your pubsub index.html join the same session with ion-load-tool!